 We do not believe in this opacity.
 We believe in educating students through total true knowledge.
-Hence, in all our publications, we have, as far as practicable, included all relevant mark schemes and exam reports, collated from suitable exam boards, to as many question types as we could possibly get hold of.
+Hence, in all our publications, we have, as far as practicable, included all relevant mark schemes and exam reports to as many question types as we could possibly get hold of.